jakub-sacha/public_lectures/Data Analytics/readme.md

 Class work is realized in Python 3, in order to be able to work smoothly it is required (or at least strongly recommended) to install [Anaconda 3.7](https://www.anaconda.com/distribution/) and to ensure that you have up to date versions of following packages:

-- [PyStan](https://pystan.readthedocs.io/en/latest/) - installation requires bit of work
+- [PyStan](https://pystan.readthedocs.io/en/latest/) - installation requires bit of work or [CmdStanPy](https://cmdstanpy.readthedocs.io)
 - [Arviz](https://arviz-devs.github.io/arviz/)
 - [Matplotlib](https://matplotlib.org)
 - [pandas](https://pandas.pydata.org)
 - [NumPy](https://numpy.org)
 - [SciPy](scipy)

 For editing Stan code any text editor will be ok, syntax coloring is offered among the others by [Atom](https://atom.io) or [VSCode](https://code.visualstudio.com).

 It is strongly recommended to have a GitHub account and store your coursework in a repository (public or private).

+It is possible to do coursework in R and RStan.
+PyMC3 is not recommended for this course.